fourlen/freeton-robonomics_contracts/scripts/README.md

 ## Using a provider
 Registered a provider, you can consume one quota with `node no_liabilities.js`, refill or withdraw stake, create and then finalize liability with the corresponding scripts.
 Also you may wait for the timeout and check charging fines mechanism with `node checkTimeout.js`, or test on-chain validator finalization (you have to edit createLiability script for this).

-By now you have to manually copy the liability hash printed by createLiability and paste it in finalizeLiability script.

 # Demo
 You can use [demo](https://www.youtube.com/watch?v=ZvAqjMXXaHY) as a reference.